We tried 8 sugar-free, low-carb and keto pasta sauces to determine which sauces were the best tasting and lowest in carbs.

 - Slightly higher in calories (and fat)

-2. Victoria Marinara Sauce
+3. Victoria Marinara Sauce

 Victoria is another high-end brand of pasta sauce that is made with imported Italian tomatoes and other clean, quality ingredients.
-Victoria Marinara Sauce has a nice natural flavor, but we didn't think it was as flavorful as Rao's Homemade Sauce.
+Victoria Marinara Sauce has a nice natural flavor, but we didn't think it was as flavorful as Rao's.
 However, it's still a great tasing sauce that is low in carbs (5 grams net carbs per half cup) and uses quality ingredients.
 It's also slightly lower in calories and fat compared to Rao's Homemade Sauce.

 Net Carbs: 5 grams net carbs per ½ cup